Las Vegas investigation finds more weapons, but no motive

 Hundreds of Nevadans waited in long lines to give blood on Monday, to help victims of the shooting.
 US blood banks have enough blood to meet the immediate needs after the shooting, according to the chair of the AABB Interorganizational Task Force on Domestic Disasters and Acts of Terrorism, which assesses the need for blood collection after disasters.

-Donations of flights, housing, food, transportation and other goods were being made to victims' family members who are coming to Las Vegas, said Chief Greg Cassell of the Clark County Nevada Fire Department.
+People were also donating flights, housing, food, transportation and other goods to victims' family members who are coming to Las Vegas, said Chief Greg Cassell of the Clark County Nevada Fire Department.

 Those looking for friends and family still missing after the attack can call 866-535-5654.
 Facebook has set up a crisis response page